mjanki/BestAndroidMvvmTemplate/README.md

 )
 ```

-Here we also have an `ErrorNetworkEntity` which can be modified to your liking; but the idea is that this is what we'll emit to the `Repository` layer to identify **Network Errors**.
+Here we also have an `ErrorNetworkEntity` which can be modified to your liking; this is what we'll emit to the `Repository` layer when **Network Errors** occur.
 You'll see how that's used in the **Repository Module** section, but for now this is how `ErrorNetworkEntity` looks like:
 ```kotlin
 data class ErrorNetworkEntity (
         var type: ErrorNetworkTypes = ErrorNetworkTypes.OTHER,